jrash/chemmodlab/README.md

 ## 1. Confidence bands and hypothesis tests for hit enrichment curves

+NOTES:

+1. This functionality is not on CRAN, please download the development branch from github.
-NOTE: The confidence bands and hypothesis tests section does not require models to be fit in chemmodlab.
+2. The confidence bands and hypothesis tests section does not require models to be fit in chemmodlab.
 Score and activity information can be provided from any model.